fadhlakmal/Room-Classification-Model/README.md

 ## General
-This is a simple tensorflow model that checks the cleanliness of a room (clean or messy) based on the input image
+A simple tensorflow model that classifies a room image (clean or messy)

 ## How to Run
 - Open the model.ipynb file in your favorite editor (VSC, Google Colab, etc.) like you would any other .ipynb files